 Natural Burial Area

-Kibworth Joint Burial Committee has a Natural Burial Area.
+Kibworth Joint Burial Board has a Natural Burial Area.
 For further information, please see our Policy on Natural Burials which was adopted in August 2016.

 Current cemetery fees are listed below.